zim-desktop-wiki/zim-desktop-wiki/PLUGIN_WRITING.md

 The functions `get_extension()` and `get_action()` can be used to access extensions and actions defined by other plugins.

+## Signals

+Zim is build using the Gtk / GObject toolkit.
+This toolkit relies heavily on the concept of "signals" to collaborate between classes.

+In short this means that any class can define a number of signals that are emitted for various events.
+Objects that are interested in these events can register an event handler using the `connect()` method.

+Zim defines a `SignalConnectorMixin` class in `zim.signals` with some convenience methods for classes that want to connect to signals.

+For classes that do not derive for GObject classes but do want to emit their own signales zim has it's own `SignalEmitter`class in `zim.signals`.

+Keep in mind that with each `connect()` an object reference is created to the handler method.
+The reference is kept by the object that is being connected to and is only broken when that object is being destroyed.
+So if you do

+	object_A.connect('some-signal', object_B.some_method)

+then object_B will not be destroyed as long as object_A is alive.
+On the other hand, if object_A is destroyed, object_B simply doesn't get any signals anymore.

+The `SignalConnectorMixin` class keeps track of the connections it made, which helps in cleaning up.

+## Coding Style & Conventions

+See the python style guide for best practices.
+Some additional remarks:
+* In contradiction to the style guide, zim uses `TAB`s (not spaces) with a tabstop set to the equivalent of 4 spaces
+* Only use "assert" for checks that could be removed when code is stable, these statements could be optimized away
+* Writing test cases is good, full test coverage is better.
+  Run `./test.py --cover` to get a coverage report.
+* Use signals for colaboration between classes where possible
+* Signal handlers have a method name starting with "do_" (for signals of the same classe) or "on_" (for signals of collaborating classes)

+### Test suite

+Zim comes with a full test suite, it can be executed using the `test.py` script.
+See `test.py --help` for it's commandline options.

+This test suite will at least test for all plugins that they can be loaded and contain proper information.

+To test the specific functions of your plugin, you need to write your own test case.
+Have a look at test cases of existing plugins for ideas how to do that.

 ## Merge request checklist

 If you think your plugin is a good fit for the list of default plugins in Zim